Yamaguti algebras and noncrossing partitions: Abstract

 \section{Abstract}

 Recently, Das defined a new type of algebras, the Yamaguti algebras, which are supposed to serve as envelopes of Lie--Yamaguti algebras appearing naturally in differential geometry.
-We show that the nonsymmetric operad of Yamaguti algebras admit a simple combinatorial description via noncrossing partitions without singleton blocks.
+We show that the nonsymmetric operad of Yamaguti algebras admits a combinatorial description via noncrossing partitions without singleton blocks, and a representation-theoretic description as the equivariant endomorphism operad of the adjoint module of the Lie algebra $\mathfrak{sl}_2$.